ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 [HyP3 Python SDK](sdk.md "Jump to Using the HyP3 Python SDK documentation page") when submitting jobs for processing and accessing completed jobs.

-In order to submit jobs using the paid deployment, you will need to direct these jobs to the correct API endpoint.
+In order to submit jobs using HyP3 Plus, you will need to direct these jobs to the correct API endpoint.

 ### Change HyP3 API in Vertex